bergnerbenjamin/atml/main/README.md

 # Comparison

+Excluding naive bayes, all of the used methods have nearly the same accuracy.
+Also the classification errors are similar.
+In general, sitting and standing are well seperable while movement classes (biking, walking, stairsup/stairsdown) share sensor patterns that lead to misclassifications.

 Comparing SVM and kNN is also interesting, as the RBF kernel works distance based and is able to recognize clusters.
 This may explain why SVM and kNN achieve similar results and also why the rbf-kernel seems appropriate to classify the data.

 # Future Work